test-editor/test-editor.github.io/te_markdown/local-proxy-setup.md

 ### Setup under Linux
-Just export the enviromment variable with the linux command on a terminal.
+Just export the enviromment variable with the Linux command on a terminal.
 Open a shell in the respective folder and use the following commands:

 ```